ibm-cloud-docs/vmwaresolutions/vcenter/vc_networkingonvcenterserver.md

 ## Considerations when changing passwords for NSX components
 {: #vc_networkingonvcenterserver-change-nsx-component-password-considerations}

+Review the following considerations before you attempt to change the passwords for the NSX Manager, NSX Controllers, and NSX Edges.

+### Considerations when changing passwords for NSX-T components
+{: #vc_networkingonvcenterserver-change-pwd-nsx-t}
 {: faq}

-Review the following considerations before you attempt to change the passwords for the NSX Manager, NSX Controllers, and NSX Edges:
+* Do not change the NSX Manager admin password for NSX-T.
+* You can change the NSX Manager root password.
+This password is not displayed in the VMware Solutions console, but you can create a support ticket to gather this information.
+* You can change the passwords for the root user for NSX Controllers.
+The root credentials are displayed in the VMware Solutions console.
+* You can change the passwords for the admin user and the root user for the customer-managed VMware NSX Edge Services Gateway (ESG).
+The admin credentials are displayed in the VMware Solutions console, but the root credentials are not displayed.
+The passwords for the root user and the  admin user are the same.
+* You can change the passwords for admin user and root user for management services NSX ESG.
+The admin credentials are displayed in the VMware Solutions console, but the root credentials are not displayed.
+The passwords for the root user and the admin user are the same.

+### Considerations when changing passwords for NSX-V components
+{: #vc_networkingonvcenterserver-change-pwd-nsx-v}
+{: faq}

-* For NSX-V, you can change the NSX Manager password.
-This password is displayed on the **Summary** page of the instance in the {{site.data.keyword.vmwaresolutions_short}} console.
+* You can change the NSX Manager password.
+This password is displayed on the **Summary** page of the instance in the VMware Solutions console.

-   Do not change the NSX Manager's password for NSX-T.
-   {:note}
-* You can change passwords for NSX Controllers.
-For more information, see [Change Controller Password](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.2/com.vmware.nsx.admin.doc/GUID-2667DD9E-E2F5-4403-BAC2-C7D1BBC23228.html){:external}.
+* You can change the NSX Controller password.
+This password is not displayed in the VMware Solutions console, but you can set a new password without the old password.
+For more information, see [Change Controller password](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.2/com.vmware.nsx.admin.doc/GUID-2667DD9E-E2F5-4403-BAC2-C7D1BBC23228.html){:external}.
-* You can change the password and SSH settings for the customer-managed VMware NSX Edge Services Gateway (ESG).
+* You can change the password and the SSH settings for the customer-managed NSX ESG.
+This password is not displayed in the VMware Solutions console, but you can set a new password without the old password.
+For more information, see [Change CLI credentials](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.admin.doc/GUID-1DB9DE43-6B54-4FD1-903A-2DFFB87CD7FA.html?hWord=N4IghgNiBcIKYBMDmcAEAHMBnLB3A9gE4IgC+QA){:external}.
-* Do not change the passwords for the Management VMware NSX Edge Services Gateway (ESG) and the related Distributed Logical Router.
+* Do not change the passwords for the management VMware NSX ESG and the related Distributed Logical Router.

 ## Related links
 {: #vc_networkingonvcenterserver-related}